 Warren’s initial aim was to secure the rights to a large number of international labels that were unrepresented in New Zealand and this he did with a combination of swift talking and chutzpah, often overstating his role in the New Zealand record industry.
 It was a ballsy and confident pitch that paid dividends and began the career of one of New Zealand's greatest showmen and promoters.

-By 1957 Prestige held NZ rights to over a dozen US and Australian labels, some quite substantial, and had several big hits under its belt from labels like Oriole and Roulette, putting the label on a firm financial footing.
+By late 1957 Prestige held NZ rights to over a dozen US and Australian labels (including the similarly named Sydney based Prestige, which confusingly had an almost identical logo), some quite substantial, and had several big hits under its belt from labels like Oriole and Roulette, putting the label on a firm financial footing.
 Prestige also held local licenses for Verve, Clef, Blue Note, and, later, Warner Bros.